snu-sf-class/sf202002/README.md

 ## Announcements

 - Nov.
+19: Update assignment 3's P07 (You can prove examples with your own proof in P07.v).
+- Nov.
 12: Extend assignment 3's deadline.
 - Nov.
 09: Assignment 3 is uploaded.
 - Oct.
 25: [Midterm results](https://github.com/snu-sf-class/sf202002/blob/master/MidtermResults.pdf) is uploaded.
 We will support about missing files by checking in person.
 So if you want to check or have any other questions, email TA(sf@sf.snu.ac.kr).